Abu Dhabi (United Arab Emirates) Flag Abu Dhabi (United Arab Emirates)

 Civil unrest and political tension

 The security situation in the region remains unpredictable and could deteriorate with little or no warning.
-Conflicts in the Gulf region could affect the UAE.
+Conflicts in the Middle East or Gulf region could affect the UAE.

 Further attacks are possible.